-A valid Washington University, Barnes-Jewish, Children’s, or College of Pharmacy identification card is required to register for borrowing privileges.
+A valid Washington University, Barnes-Jewish, Children’s, or University of Health Sciences and Pharmacy in St. Louis identification card is required to register for borrowing privileges.
 Members of the St. Louis Medical Society must present a membership card prior to registering.
 Library members are automatically registered upon payment of annual membership fees.

 Checking Out Materials